Theodus/go-transpiler/README.md

 export GOPATH="path/to/gocode"
 export PATH=$PATH:$GOPATH/bin
 ```
-Be sure that Haxe version 3.2.0 is installed
+Be sure that Haxe version 3.2.0 is installed for tardisgo

 Go get and install this package:
 ```